usharesoft/appcenter-docs/admin/en/source/pages/config/populate-db-OS.rst

 		The ``–-name`` specified here is the “tagname” that will be shown in the UI when creating an appliance.
 		The ``--repoUrl`` can be either ``http://`` or ``file://``.

-		..warning:: You must use the ``--officiallySupported`` flag for all officially supported OSes.
+		.. warning:: You must use the ``--officiallySupported`` flag for all officially supported OSes.
 If you do not include this argument the packages will not appear in the install profile of appliances built with the corresponding operating system.
 Do not use ``--officiallySupported`` for distributions that are part of the core distribution.
 For example, epel or vmwatools are not officially part of the distribution, therefore you should not use ``--officiallySupported`` when adding such repositories.

 		`http://distros-repository.usharesoft.com/ <http://distros-repository.usharesoft.com/>`_ is an official public repository that users can use to populate the distributions.
 Official repositories such as Ubuntu and Debian periodically delete some package versions.
 In the http://distros-repository.usharesoft.com/ repository, package versions are never deleted.
 This can facilitate investigations on older systems.